saezlab/python-project/README.md

 ## How-to use this template?

-In five steps you will have a ready to use Python project with batteries included.
+In six easy steps you will have a ready to use Python project with batteries included.

 **1. Generate Your Project from the Template**